python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 - Ask if you have any questions.
 </details>

-This material coincides with material from python slideshow B (slides 1-11, 16, 69).
+ℹ️ This material coincides with material from python slideshow B (slides 1-11, 16, 69).

 ### Background info